AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 • all seeds (including cacao, chia seeds, pumpkin seeds, coffee, etc.)

-• all nightshades (including potatoes, tomatoes, tomatillos, chilis, eggplant, peppers, etc. *bB aware of other sneaky nightshades like ashwaganda and tobacco during this stage.)
+• all nightshades (including potatoes, tomatoes, tomatillos, chilis, eggplant, peppers, paprika, etc. *be aware of other sneaky nightshades like ashwaganda and tobacco during this stage.)

 • all dairy (including milk, yogurt, cheese, cream, etc.)